japila-books/apache-spark-internals/docs/shuffle/Spillable.md

 = [[Spillable]] Spillable

-*Spillable* is an extension of the xref:memory:MemoryConsumer.adoc[MemoryConsumer] abstraction for <<implementations, collections>> that can <<spill, spill to disk>>.
+*Spillable* is an extension of the memory:MemoryConsumer.md[MemoryConsumer] abstraction for <<implementations, collections>> that can <<spill, spill to disk>>.

 `Spillable[C]` is a parameterized type of `C` combiner (partial) values.

 == [[creating-instance]] Creating Instance

 [[taskMemoryManager]]
-Spillable takes a single xref:memory:TaskMemoryManager.adoc[TaskMemoryManager] to be created.
+Spillable takes a single memory:TaskMemoryManager.md[TaskMemoryManager] to be created.

 `Spillable` is an abstract class and cannot be created directly.
 It is created indirectly for the <<implementations, concrete Spillables>>.